jnixy/website/content/post/post13-measurement-matters/index.md

 url_pdf: https://doi.org/10.21428/cb6ab371.6a1b0671
 ---

-*Update 3/1/2011: We got rejected for the fourth time, and again, one of the reviewers said the method we used was not an experiment.*
+***Update 3/1/2021:*** *We got rejected for the fourth time, and again, one of the reviewers said the method we used was not an experiment.*

 ***

 It's starting to feel like [this paper](https://doi.org/10.21428/cb6ab371.6a1b0671) may never get published in a peer-reviewed journal, so just in case, here's a quick blog about what we did and what we found.